ArtReeX/optimized-power-scheme/README.md

-# optimized-power-scheme
+# Optimized Power Scheme

-A script that creates an optimized Windows power scheme adapted for maximum performance from the AC and maximum energy saving from the DC.
+A script that creates an optimized Windows power scheme adapted for maximum performance using AC and maximum energy saving using DC.